Anticipating your baby's arrival can be an exciting time. Along with the excitement, you may worry if your baby will be healthy.

 Dr. De La Mota adds that while all parents hope for normal results, news of a potential abnormality can be seen as an opportunity for you to plan and prepare for any care that your child may need when he or she is born.

 "A common misconception about prenatal testing is to end the pregnancy because of a positive result," he says.
-"While there are situations in which parents may choose to end the pregnancy, most want to know the risk before the baby is born in order to make plans or gain further knowledge.
-There are various ways to decide what to do, but there is no right or wrong answer."
+"Most parents want to know the risk before the baby is born in order to make plans or gain further knowledge."

 Dr. De La Mota also recommends considering these questions before undergoing genetic testing: